Register a Facility in the WEM

 Market Participants with an Interruptible Load must submit:

-- application of FCESS accreditation for Contingency Reserve Raise must be made by following the process on Seeking Accreditation for FCESS; and
+- an application of FCESS accreditation for Contingency Reserve Raise by following the process on Seeking Accreditation for FCESS; and

 - an NDL Association Form for an Interruptible Load Facility in the Facility Standing Data Change Request in WEMS (see below):